openshift-labs/learn-katacoda/middleware/amq-getting-started-broker/02-create-broker-instance.md

 You should see the output:

 ```
---> Deploying template "openshift/amq63-basic" to project messaging
+--> Deploying template "openshift/amq-broker-71-basic" to project messaging

-     Red Hat JBoss A-MQ 6.3 (Ephemeral, no SSL)
+     JBoss AMQ Broker 7.1 (Ephemeral, no SSL)
      ---------
-     Application template for JBoss A-MQ brokers.
+     Application template for JBoss AMQ brokers.
 These can be deployed as standalone or in a mesh.
 This template doesn't feature SSL support.

      A new messaging service has been created in your project.
-It will handle the protocol(s) "openwire,amqp,stomp".
-Theusername/password for accessing the service is amqUser/amqPassword.
+It will handle the protocol(s) "openwire,amqp,stomp,mqtt".
+The username/password for accessing the service is amquser/amqpassword.

      * With parameters:
         * Application Name=broker
-        * A-MQ Protocols=openwire,amqp,stomp
-        * Queues=myqueue
+        * AMQ Protocols=openwire,amqp,stomp,mqtt
-        * Topics=mytopic
+        * Queues=example
-        * A-MQ Serializable Packages=
+        * Topics=
+        * AMQ Username=amquser
+        * AMQ Password=amqpassword
-        * A-MQ Username=amqUser
+        * AMQ Role=admin
-        * A-MQ Password=amqPassword
+        * AMQ Name=broker
-        * A-MQ Mesh Discovery Type=kube
-        * A-MQ Storage Limit=100 gb
+        * AMQ Global Max Size=100 gb
         * ImageStream Namespace=openshift

 --> Creating resources ...
+    route "console" created
+    service "broker-amq-jolokia" created
     service "broker-amq-amqp" created
     service "broker-amq-mqtt" created
     service "broker-amq-stomp" created
     service "broker-amq-tcp" created
     deploymentconfig "broker-amq" created
 --> Success
-    Application is not exposed.
-You can expose services to the outside world by executing one or more of the commands below:
-     'oc expose svc/broker-amq-amqp'
-     'oc expose svc/broker-amq-mqtt'
-     'oc expose svc/broker-amq-stomp'
-     'oc expose svc/broker-amq-tcp'
+    Access your application via route 'console-messaging.2886795275-80-kitek02.environments.katacoda.com'
     Run 'oc status' to view your app.
 ```